marcorensch/nx-youtube-Custom-Field/README.md

 The free Joomla!
 Plugin nx-YouTube Custom Field is a new Custom Form Field which allows you to effortlessly embed a YouTube Video before or after any of your Joomla!
 Articles (like every other Custom Field).
 And yes, as it should be in the Year 2017 I’m glad to tell you: its fully responsive.
 Compared to the most other YouTube Embed Plugin, nx-YouTube Custom Field offers you an additional set of options which can be quick configured for every Frontend Instance of the Plugin.

+## Live Demo
+More Informations &amp; Live Demo can be found on this Page: http://ytcf.nx-designs.ch

 ## Requirements
 1. Website running Joomla!
 Version 3.7.x
 2. Link to your YouTube Video in one of the following Formats:<br>